 The Dialogue will discuss with representatives of Research and Academia, Civil Society and Farmers from Europe and different Sub-Saharan African Countries such as Burkina Faso, Tanzania, Kenya, Ethiopia and Ghana, the challenges and the ways in which farmers in Sub-Saharan Africa can increase production of crops per unit of land, conserve or enhance important ecosystem services, improve resilience to shocks and stresses, while fostering livelihoods, equity and social capital to ensure a food security system for all.

-Important remarks: Please note that this Independent Dialogue will take place in accordance with the Food Systems Summit Principles of Engagement as well as in compliance with the Chatham House Rule: Participants are free to use the information received, but neither the identity nor the affiliation of the Speaker(s), nor that of any other Participant, may be revealed.
+Important remarks: This Independent Dialogue took place in accordance with the Food Systems Summit Principles of Engagement as well as in compliance with the Chatham House Rule: Participants were free to use the information received, but neither the identity nor the affiliation of the Speaker(s), nor that of any other Participant, may be revealed.